 5. Blanch Veggies

-Blanched vegetables do not lose as many nutrients as veggies that are placed in the cooker raw.
+Blanched vegetables retain fewer nutrients than those cooked raw.
 (Blanching means dipping the vegetables in boiling water for a minute or two, then in cold water to stop the cooking process.)

 6. A Special Warning about Raw or Dried Kidney and Fava Beans

-If you are going to use these beans in your slow cooker, choose canned whenever you are able.
-Dry or raw kidney and fava beans contain a toxin that only goes away if the beans are boiled for 10 minutes.
-The low temperature of a slow cooker doesn’t work to get rid of this toxin.
+If you plan to use these beans in your slow cooker, opt for canned whenever possible.
+Dry or raw kidney and fava beans contain a toxin that is neutralized when the beans are boiled for 10 minutes.
+The low temperature of a slow cooker is insufficient to eliminate this toxin.
 So either use canned beans or pre-boil them.

 7. What Size?